rbdannenberg/arco/doc/ugens.md

 `/arco/pwl/start id` - starts object with id.

 `/arco/pwl/decay id dur` - decay from the current value of object with id to zero in `dur` samples.

+If the case of **pwlb**, output is b-rate, and all messages are the same except the address begins with `/arco/pwlb/`.

 ### recplay